 The incumbent is responsible for the legal review of complex questions of program activity eligibility, including conflicts of interest, environmental issues, and legal reviews of appeal under the Urban Relocation Act.
-The incumbent also provides legal advice, direction, and guidance in the CDBG, NSP, HOME, ESG, HOPWA, Supportive Housing Program, and the Section 108 Loan Guarantee Program.
+The incumbent also provides legal advice, direction, and guidance in the HOME, HOPWA, Supportive Housing Program and NSP program.
 Moreover, the incumbent is responsible for the preparation of special contract language, particularly with regard to complex factual and legal issues arising in connection with fair housing and equal opportunity issues related to analysis of impediments by cities in their consolidated plans and matters related to affirmatively furthering fair housing, where there is little or no precedent and where the resolutions thereof have a multi-million dollar impact on the grant amount and on the intended program beneficiaries.